HoyLab-Rowan/pyRUQT/README.md

     OpenMolcas(sandx_fock branch) installation (best run as separate calculations but can be run by pyRUQT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock

     PySCF (enables non-Molcas NEGF-DFT calculations and mixed DFT/PDFT transport calculations by pyRUQT) from https://pyscf.org/
+	*To use PySCF-based MC-PDFT, pyscf_forge must also be installed: https://github.com/pyscf/pyscf-forge

 Quick Installation (for now, Python package install coming in future)